rehooks/awesome-react-hooks/README.md

 - [`react-window-communication-hook`](https://github.com/AvraamMavridis/react-window-communication-hook) React hook to communicate among browser contexts (tabs, windows, iframes).
 - [`react-with-hooks`](https://github.com/yesmeck/react-with-hooks) Ponyfill for the proposed React Hooks API.
 - [`reaktion`](https://github.com/mfrachet/reaktion) useState like hook for global state management.
+- [`redhooks`](https://github.com/iusehooks/redhooks) Global state management with React Hooks.
+It also supports the use of middleware like redux-thunk or redux-saga or your own custom middleware.
 - [`redux-react-hook`](https://github.com/ianobermiller/redux-react-hook) React hook for accessing mapped state from a Redux store.
 - [`rehooks-visibility-sensor`](https://github.com/imbhargav5/rehooks-visibility-sensor) It checks whether an element has scrolled into view or not.
 - [`resynced`](https://github.com/pedronasser/resynced) Multiple state management using React Hooks API.